-SCHOOL/ACADEMY NAME SCHOOL/ACADEMY ADDRESS ACADEMIC YEAR FOR WHICH POLICY APPLIES:
+SCHOOL/ACADEMY NAME SCHOOL/ACADEMY ADDRESS

-Our admissions process for September admissions is part of the Local Authority co-ordinated scheme.
+Our admissions process is part of the Local Authority co-ordinated scheme.
 Applicants must apply to their home Local Authority by the closing date.

-The school/Academy's published admission number for year XX (intake year) is XX.
-Where the number of applications is lower than the school/Academy's admission number, all applicants will be admitted.
+The school's admission number is XX.
+Where the number of applications is lower than the school's admission number, all applicants will be admitted.